 I am interested in the underwater acoustic communication of Hawaiian monk seals.
-Using a suit of new technologies including passive acoustic recorders, animal-borne tags, and unmanned aerial vehicles, I hope to enhance our understanding of Hawaiian monk seal acoustic communication and assess the impact of man-made noise on their behavior and vocal activity.
+Using passive acoustic recorders and multi-sensor tags, I hope to enhance our understanding of Hawaiian monk seal acoustic communication and assess the impact of man-made noise on their behavior and vocal activity.
 Through this research, I hope to inform conservation and management decisions to better protect this endangered species.

 For publication pdfs, please visit the following links: